Partner Agencies

 Ferndale School District

-Futures NW supports students who are first-generation, low-income, and BIPOC in navigating and planning for post-secondary training and college pathways by providing resources, personal and academic support, mentorship, comprehensive financial aid literacy training, and college/training/career advising to succeed in college and beyond.
+FuturesNW supports students who are first-generation, low-income, and BIPOC in navigating and planning for post-secondary training and college pathways.
+They provide personal and academic support, mentorship, comprehensive financial aid literacy, and advising to help students achieve their career and college dreams.

 Lydia Place